raphaelgoulart/yargspy/YARGReplayValidator/README.md

 ## TODO

 - [ ] Make it use arguments instead of hardcoded variables;
+- [ ] If validation fails, fetch and output differences for each replay frame;
 - [ ] Test with a multitude of instrument, .ini settings and engine combinations.